Hazard Identification Training and Safety Reporting in Aviation SMS

 These above issues may not prove to be immediate safety concerns (some of these are).
-There may not be a suitable reporting form in your aviation SMS program to deal with these "generic quality issues;" therefore, they can be easily submitted using your safety program's generic hazard reporting form.
+There may not be a suitable reporting form in your aviation SMS database to deal with these "generic quality issues;" therefore, they can be easily submitted using your SMS' generic safety reporting form.

-Final Thoughts on Safety and Quality Reporting Forms
+Final Words on Hazard Identification Training & Safety Reporting Forms

-Safety and quality management systems require systematic review.
+SMS require systematic review.
 Reporting forms should be critically reviewed at least every two years.
 Annual reviews would be best.
-It is rare that major changes are needed to reporting forms.
+It is rare that major changes are needed to safety reporting forms.

-If you decide to modify your reporting forms, make sure you follow best practices, such as:
+If you decide to modify safety reporting forms, make sure you follow best practices, such as:

 - Don't make the forms too complicated;